 This has been one topic that I have been dying to write about and have finally gotten around to doing it.
-Analytics being as advanced as it is today, has touched upon almost every industry in more ways than one.
+Advanced analytics services being as advanced as it is today, has touched upon almost every industry in more ways than one.
 For the love of the Michael Schumacher’s of the world, I chose to write on how advanced analytics has impacted the motorsports universe, Formula 1 in particular.

 How often have we seen teams that were down in the dumps and roar back to life in the forthcoming seasons?
 Intense periods of testing during the off-season are not the only reason.
 The Red Bull racing F1 team was down in the dumps until 2009 and all of a sudden 4 straight constructor’s titles from 2010-2013.
 Bringing Sebastian Vettel on-board was a huge factor but the other factor was big data analytics.